peterkhayes/rolling-rate-limiter/README.md

 This behavior is somewhat counterintuitive, but it's the only way that I have found that uses an atomic `MULTI` set of commands for Redis.
 Without this, race conditions would be possible.
 [See more below.](#method-of-operation).

-## Upgrading from 0.1

-Version 0.2 was released August 31 2020.
-The method of operation remains the same, but the API has changed.
-A short summary of the changes:

-- Library was rewritten in Typescript.
-- Rate limiters are now instances of a `RateLimiter` class.
-- Methods now use promises instead of callbacks.
-- A `wouldLimit` method is now available to see if an action would be blocked, without actually "counting" it as an action.
-- `limitWithInfo` and `wouldLimitWithInfo` methods are available to return more information about how and why an action was blocked or not blocked.
-- Tests were rewritten in Jest, and run on both `redis` and `ioredis` clients.

 ## Quick start

 Basic use in an Express application.